TearingMoon/FileSystem/README.md

 # FileSystem
-A FAT mockup file system
+A FAT mockup file system made for the groupal proyect for the Operative Systems subject.

+## To start the proyect
+`dotnet run`